Welcome to UIS and congratulations on your admission to Graduate School!

 - Government Issued ID: Passport, Driver’s License, State ID (if you do not have a driver’s license) for your I-Card;

-- Notes on what classes you should register for;
+- Notes on what classes you should register for as outlined by your advisor;

 Students or Family Members with Disabilities